belle2/basf2/online_book/prerequisites/bash.rst

     * exported variables are called environment variables
     * there are a few important environment variables like :envvar:`PATH`
     * variables in the current shell can be modified by sourcing a script.

+.. topic:: Author of this lesson

+     Martin Ritter